arosecra/brooke/README.md

 	- make the thumbnail view a separate component, add a showThumbnail() to panel instead of book

-	- consider moving images to separate indexeddb, only pulling the ones i need or lazy loading
+	- consider moving thumbnails to separate indexeddb table, only pulling the ones i need or lazy loading
+		- should save a lot of memory at runtime
 		- only keep so many categories/series worth of files cached
 		- or, alternatively, show placeholder & have an img component that'll pull the image itself
+		- or, get all images for a category when category is clicked
+		- start by saving them separately as well as together. migrate away after that

 	- attempt to standardize image sizes. pad transparency onto images to fill height gap?
+		-need to handle series thumbnails in pipeline

 ToDo: